luciancooper/tty-strings/README.md

 ### `spliceChars(string, start, deleteCount, [insert])`

-Insert, remove or replace characters from a string, similar to the native [`Array.splice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) method.
+Insert, remove or replace characters from a string, similar to the native [`Array.splice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) method, except that the start index and delete count refer to grapheme clusters within the string.

 String may contain ANSI escape codes; inserted content will adopt any ANSI styling applied to the character immediately preceding the insert point.
+ANSI control sequences that are not style or hyperlink sequences will be preserved in the output string.

  * `string` - Input string to remove, insert, or replace characters from.
  * `start` - Character index at which to begin splicing.
 Negative values specify a position measured from the character length of the string.